Lens Modeling of STRIDES Strongly Lensed Quasars using Neural Posterior Estimation: Introduction

-The Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST) is slated to observe $\mathcal{O}(10^3)$ multiply-imaged active galactic nuclei (AGNs) \citep{Oguri_2010}.
-Many of these lenses can be used for TDC.
-To scale TDC analysis for LSST lenses, we need to address the high cost of lens modeling.
-In the time-delay lens modeling challenge, a team applying the current state-of-the-art forward modeling approach took 500,000 CPU hours and 1700 investigator hours to model 48 lenses \citep{ding2021time}.
+For all of these science cases, construction of a lens mass model is crucial.
+To scale the analysis of lensed quasars for the LSST sample, we need to address the high cost of lens modeling.
+In a recent lens modeling challenge, a team applying the state-of-the-art forward modeling approach took 500,000 CPU hours and 1700 investigator hours to model 48 lensed quasars \citep{ding2021time}.
 This translates to roughly 10,400 CPU hours per lens, and 35 investigator hours per lens.
 This technique will not scale to $\mathcal{O}(10^3)$ time-delay lenses.
 We, therefore, must invest time in developing fully automated modeling techniques in order to take advantage of data from upcoming large surveys.

 \defcitealias{STRIDES}{STRIDES23}